JosephPrichard/Portfolio/README.md

 # Portfolio
-A repo of some of the projects I have done for school and practice.
+An archive of some of the projects I have done for school and for practice.
+Authored by Joseph Prichard.